 To get started, dip the towel in the hot water.
 Wring it out well and fold the towel neatly, and hold it flat on one palm.
 In your dominant hand, hold the dandy brush.
 Every time you brush over the horse, end the stroke by swiping the brush over the hot damp towel.
 When that face of the towel gets dirty, refold it.
 You don’t want to be spreading dirt.
 Readjust the towel for a clean face as needed, or until it is cold (not pulling out dirt).
 Then, dunk the towel to clean and wring it out.
 Refold it and continue.
 You’ll be amazed at how clean you can get the horse.
 Get fresh hot water as needed.
 Most horses can get clean with 1.5 buckets of water.
 Dirtier ones may need 3.

-If you are ringside or don’t have the time, Lucky Braids Whitener/Dry Wash is an enzymatic spray that simply separates the hair from the dirt.
+If you are ringside or don’t have the time, Lucky Braids Whitener/Dry Wash, which you can find here, is an enzymatic spray that simply separates the hair from the dirt.
 This spray does not parch the coat, nor leave a residue.
 Since it is not a bleach or detergent, it works great on ANY COLOR COAT.
 Using Whitener in the name was short-sighted, as the solution is so versatile.
 This Dry Wash is a liquid, but you don’t need much.
 In fact, you don’t even scrub.
 Just let it sit for a moment and wipe off.
 For a deep clean, spritz and brush the Whitener/Dry Wash into the coat.
 Then, dirt will brush out or towel off readily.
 Deep old stains may need a little more time.
 But, once you are ahead of the tough stains, this product will make it quick and easy to keep horses clean.

 The Lucky Braids Whitener/Dry Wash is a handy way to keep all tails, socks and hocks super clean all winter.